posva/vue-mdc/readme.md

 This will serve the tests at `localhost:8088/test/`.
 You must add `#<component_name>` to the address.
 For instance, if you want to load the checkbox example you must go to `localhost:8088/test/#checkbox`

+#Contributing

+When contributing, make sure all tests pass.
+If you wrote a new feature or fixed a bug make sure to add the corresponding test.

 #License
 [MIT](http://opensource.org/licenses/MIT)